mmistakes/made-mistakes-jekyll/_posts/articles/2011-04-04-makings-mistake.md

 category: articles
 image:
   thumb: fadedlead-home-340x340.jpg
-tags: [CMS, website, design, Michael Rose]
+tags: [cms, website, design, michael rose]
 ---

 As a designer we've all been there.
 When was the last time you got bored with a design and decided to just scrap it and start from scratch?
 Yeah, that's what I thought.